mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 We will not change the minimum supported version in a major version of Material-UI.
 However, we generally recommend to not use a TypeScript version older than the [lowest supported version of DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped#older-versions-of-typescript-33-and-earlier)

-### Styled engine
+### Style engine

-The styled engine used in v5 by default is [`emotion`](https://github.com/emotion-js/emotion).
-While migrating from JSS to emotion, if you are using JSS style overrides for your components (for example overrides created by `makeStyles`), you need to take care of the CSS injection order.
-In order to do this, you need to have on the top of your application the `StylesProvider` with the `injectFirst` option.
-Here is an example of it:
+The style engine used by default in v5 is [`emotion`](https://github.com/emotion-js/emotion).
+While migrating from JSS to emotion, if you are using JSS style overrides for your components (for example overrides created by `makeStyles`), you will need to take care of the CSS injection order.
+To do so, you need to have the `StylesProvider` with the `injectFirst` option at the top of your component tree.
+Here is an example:

 ```jsx
 import * as React from 'react';